e0425705/ip/docs/README.md

    --------------------------------------------------------------------------------------------
    ```

-   >For the "Created new file..." part, it will differ depending on where you save the application.
+   * For the "Created new file..." part, the path will differ depending on where you save the application.

         Here are some commands you can try:
         * `todo CS2113`: Add "todo CS2113" into the task list.